gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ![The API Keys section of the Algolia profile](./images/algolia-api-keys.png)

-Copy out the Application ID, Search-Only API Key, and Admin API Key and create a file called `.env` with the following content, replacing the placeholders with the copied values:
+Copy out the Application ID, Search-Only API Key, and Admin API Key and create a file called `.env` in the root of the project (`gatsby-algolia-tutorial` if created as described above).
+Replace the placeholders with the copied values:

 ```text:title=.env
 GATSBY_ALGOLIA_APP_ID=<App ID>